BDSM Responsibilities

 One Upmanship and Keeping Up With Master Jones

 When seeing someone else with something desirable, whether it is a material thing or an ability, it is a natural thing to want the same for yourself.
 And so when seeing an impressive play technique that is new to yourself it is a natural desire to imitate it before being trained in it.
 It may be a rope tie up you are tempted to reverse engineer.
 It may be a spectacular fire play scene where the bottom's skin is set briefly on fire.
-But there is a background of knowledge necessary to do most play safely that is not evident in the displayed scene.
+But there is a background of knowledge necessary to do most play safely which is not evident in the displayed scene.
 In a bondage scene it is not possible to follow the path of every rope.
 An incorrectly tied knot in a suspension scene can fail with disastrous consequences.
-A rope routed over the wrong place, such as where the Brachial Nerve is exposed between the muscles just below the shoulder, can lead to paralysis of a limb or numbness of an area of skin.
+A rope routed over the wrong place, such as where the Brachial Nerve is exposed between the muscles on the upper arm, can lead to temporary or permanent paralysis of a limb or numbness of an area of skin.
 In fire play the wrong alcohol can burn too hot.
 Even the right alcohol when placed on vertical skin can cause rapid burns due to the natural upward motion of the flame.
 There are many easily avoided pitfalls like these that are easily fallen into without training.
 There are no shortcuts around it.
 Playing safely requires training.

 Play training is easily available.
 In recent years there has been an explosion of interest in BDSM play in the general public and this has lead to a plethora of organizations providing it.
 Also skilled players are generally very generous with their knowledge.
 Everyone wants to be the teacher.
 They consider it an honor to be asked how something is done.
 This is very different from many years ago when BDSM was more underground, when a skill in a technique was considered and advantage in getting play partners, and so passed on to only a chosen few in a similar way that fighting techniques were kept within samurai families.
 Most of the time if you ask you will make a friend who will give you the necessary knowledge.